jokob-sk/NetAlertX/docs/HOME_ASSISTANT.md

 # Overview

-PiAlert comes with MQTT support, allowing you to show all detected devices as devices in Home Assistant.
+NetAlertX comes with MQTT support, allowing you to show all detected devices as devices in Home Assistant.
 It also supplies a collection of stats, such as number of online devices.

 ## ⚠ Note